China’s silver generation

 The elderly feel neglected by advertisers

-Seniors are the first to feel it.
-In 2013, the wide majority of the 3.600 Chinese people older than 60 who were asked to share their thoughts on this subject revealed that they felt ignored by marketers.
+In 2013, the wide majority of the 3,600 Chinese people older than 60 who were asked to share their thoughts on this subject revealed that they felt ignored by marketers.
 Only 8% of the seniors thought that marketing and advertising were addressed to them in a relevant way, the Wall Street Journal reported.

 Another study realised through qualitative interviews by the group HKTDC, proved even more so how the absence of marketing specifically targeting seniors generates a feeling of marginalisation.
 According to respondents, if there were products designed for seniors, especially in the apparel sector, those items would be highlighted, neither through advertising nor regarding distribution since they can only be found in second-tier malls.

 However, the Chinese elderly don’t expect marketing that would directly target them, because it would be another form of marginalisation.
 Regarding the apparel industry, where the offer for seniors consists essentially of low-quality products, the elderly interviewed by HKTDC prefer to see middle-aged models in ads for quality products addressed to the mass market.